semdr-project/semdr-project.github.io/README.md

 ## Publications

-* A. Procopiou et al., *[paper title]*, CIGRE Session 2025, Athens, Greece, September 2025.
-Oral presentation.
-Proceedings forthcoming.

-*(Additional publications from the project will be listed here as they appear.)*
+* **A. Sesyuk, K. Arnous, G. Masourekkos, A. Antoniou, A. Kryvarot, and A. T. Procopiou**, *"Real-World Demonstration of Optimized Pool Pump Control for Demand Response in the Hospitality Sector,"* 32nd Session of the Hellenic CIGRE Committee — CIGRE Greece 2025 Athens Session, Session C6 Active Distribution Systems and Distributed Energy Resources, Athens, Greece, 12 December 2025.

 ---